memedinner/bonk/README.md

 # Bonk
-This bot will bonk users with the following syntax:
+Users will enter the following syntax:

 ```
 Test:
 !bonk @user
 ```

-And it should output the following:
+And the bot should send back with the following:

 ```
 @Test + " has bonked " + @user +"."